What Romans 5:8 Means: While We Were Still Sinners…

 The focus of this chapter is on God’s love for us that is shown in Jesus going to the cross for our sins.
 The emphasis here is that God has done this for us not because we are worthy, but because he loves us.
 We are too weak to save ourselves, so God stepped in and rescued us.

 Now that we know the context of Romans 5:8 let’s look at what it means for us today.
-To do this I’ve broken the verse into three sections to help us better break it down and apply it.
+To do this I’ve broken the verse into three sections to help us better break it down and apply it to our lives.

 But God Demonstrates His Own Love For Us In This

-This shows us how much God loves us; he gives us what we desperately needed and not what we deserved.
+This is unlike human love which is often circumstantial.
+God’s love is selfless and unwavering.
+Romans 5:8 reminds us of how much God loves us; he gives us what we desperately needed and not what we deserved.

 While We Were Still Sinners